EXPERIMENT. CONNECT. DIG DEEP.

-Open Dance Project’s distinctive performance style creates memorable, immersive experiences that break down conventional barriers between artists and audience members to make dance both more accessible and more meaningful.
-Collapsing the distance between the subject and the stage through critically acclaimed immersive performances and a commitment to accessibility, ODP’s programs simultaneously demystify dance and make it come alive in a visceral, compelling manner.
+Open Dance Project’s distinctive performance style creates memorable, immersive experiences that break down conventional barriers between artists and audience members to make dance more accessible and meaningful for both.
+Collapsing the distance between the subject and the stage through critically acclaimed immersive performances and a commitment to education, ODP’s programs simultaneously demystify dance and make dance matter.

 Open Dance Project has served as a significant contributor to arts equity in Houston.
 Through its partnerships with Young Audiences, the Houston Arts Access Initiative, the Arts for Learning Lab at University of Houston, Shriner’s Hospital, Memorial Hermann, KIPP Houston, and others, ODP’s classroom residencies and professional development workshops for teachers have helped to ensure that students in underserved communities in Houston have greater access to the arts, and, through that access, a statistically better chance at success in life as defined by data driven research.
 ODP is on the Texas Commission on the Arts Touring Roster and is a new partner of Arts Connect Houston and Hobby Center’s Discovery Series.